Florida Keys and Everglades

 I also have another Swainson’s Hawk noted in this trip list, yet I have no recollection of every having made a positive ID of this bird!
 It has actually become quite a joke between Kevin and I, as one of the species I want to see, but just can’t get a confirmed sighting of.
 If we are talking about birds we saw during the day, one of us will invariably mention “Swainson’s Hawk” along with “Ivory-billed Woodpecker” and “Kirtland’s Warbler.”
 Maybe some day I’ll actually be able to really count this species!

-It was afternoon by the time we got back to the mainland, but I really wanted Kevin to see at least a little bit of the Everglades, so, with only a few hours of daylight left, we spent a couple of hours walking the Gumbo-Limbo and Anhinga Trails.
-We saw several alligators, including a large adult, and a very small juvenile.
-(There are few things I love more than little alligators).
-We also saw Common Yellowthroat, Pied-billed Grebe, and a beautifully-colored Purple Gallinule.
+It was afternoon by the time we got back to the mainland after driving through the Keys, but I really wanted Kevin to be able to see at least a little bit of the Everglades, so with only a few hours of daylight left, we spent a couple of hours walking the Gumbo-Limbo and Anhinga Trails.

 Of course, what trip would be complete without a couple of UID species, namely a white sandpiper with reddish tip of tail, and a turnstone-sized sandpiper with white shoulders.
 Mysteries for another day!